 PM10 can be 'primary' (emitted directly to the atmosphere) or 'secondary' (formed by the chemical reaction of other pollutants in the air such as SO2 or NO2).
-The main source of primary particulate emissions is combustion, e.g. vehicles, domestic burning and power stations.
-Other man-made sources include quarrying and mining, industrial processes and tyre and brake wear.
+The main sources of primary PM10 particulate emissions in the UK are: combustion in production processes; industrial; residential and commercial fuel use; as well as agriculture; waste and road transport.
+In recent years, emissions from residential combustion have increased, both in real terms and as a percentage of the UK total, because of increased use of wood as a domestic fuel.
+This has offset reductions that have occurred due to decreasing use of coal and other solid fuels.
+Emissions of particulate matter from road transport include both tailpipe emissions, and tyre and brake wear.
 Natural sources include wind-blown dust, sea salt, pollens and soil particles.

-Like PM10, the finer size fraction PM{2.5} can be primary or secondary and has the same sources.
+Like PM10, the finer size fraction PM{2.5} can be primary or secondary: primary PM{2.5} has the same main emission sources.
 Research shows a range of health effects, including respiratory and cardiovascular illness and mortality, associated with PM10.
 No threshold has been identified below which no adverse health effects occur.
 In 2016, COMEAP estimated that 722,660 cases of chronic bronchitis could be attributed to anthropogenic particulate pollution, although they considered the evidence insufficient to establish causality (COMEAP, 2016).